simasR/salesforce-gha/guides/Salesforce-gha-IntelliJ.md

 - Click "Start Commit"
 - Click "Commit new file"

-This workflow will start an automatically:
+This workflow will start an automatic:

-  - deployment validation on Pull Request to main branch.
+Deployment validation on Pull Request to main branch.

-  - deployment on merge/directpush to your salesforce org.
+Deployment on merge/directpush to your salesforce org.

-  - it will use *manifest/package.xml* as a reference.
+It will use *manifest/package.xml* as a reference.

 ### Set Up secrets for your GitHub Actions